johnhowes/lynx-whiskers/README.md

 #### Partials as Layouts

-Partial templates can also be used to reuse common layouts.
+Partial templates can also be used for document layout.
 The following partial includes three zones: a banner, a main content zone, and a footer.

 ```YAML